 Currently, the market is very buoyant.
 The market is very busy for what we are seeing being sold at auction for just refurbishment stock.
 So, if you had just wanted to focus on those types of deals, you might go and use properties with the estate agents and there is bizarrely less competition on those than there might be with some of the auction stuff.

 Because with auctions, people see the bargains and with the auctions while you’ve got a lot of competition from builders, investors, even homeowners that wanted to buy the same types of properties and the same type of stock.

 So, it really depends on the time of year, it depends on the actual market – whether it’s going up, down or sideways, in your particular preference or target area that you’re trying to incorporate.
 And, yes, there are some great bargains to be had at auction.

-Yes, there are some great refurbishment properties to be had at auctions but it’s not as simple as saying across the board every single property that goes to auction is a bargain, every single refurbishment property that goes to auction is going to be a great deal and worth looking at.
+Yes, there are some great refurbishment properties to be had at auctions but it’s not as simple as saying across the board every single property that goes to auction is a bargain and that every single refurbishment property that goes to auction is going to be a great deal and worth looking at.

-Sometimes, it might sound strange, but just focusing on the estates agents will give you potentially better options than auction properties.
+Sometimes, it might sound strange, but just focusing on the estate agents will give you potentially better options than auction properties.
 We like to take a competitive market approach.
-When working with clients we look at auction listings and the estates agent listings to get the best of both worlds.
+When working with clients we look at auction listings and the estate agent listings to get the best of both worlds.
 So, yeah, it’s good to look at auctions for refurbishment projects.